 I like to call it psycho-somatic harmony!

-And it’s also when more often than not we’re able to be self-aware and cultivate the attitude of the witness.
-That means being able to observe our thoughts, emotions, like clouds in the sky, neither expressing, suppressing or giving in to them.
+And it’s also when, more often than not, we’re able to be self-aware and cultivate the attitude of the witness.
+That means being able to observe our thoughts and emotions, like clouds in the sky, neither expressing, suppressing or giving in to them.

 Ultimately, the greatest marker for balance is not how many times someone exercises or how perfect someone eats, but how joyful someone is!

 And that joy emanates from you, touches people around you and in this way you’re making a difference in their world.

 Click here to take my short Ayurvedic Wellness Assessment and get started on your Ayurvedic Lifestyle journey.